-Rare, widespread wildfire outbreak shifts to California Tuesday as Santa Ana wind event kicks in
+Rare West Coast wildfire outbreak features California Santa Ana wind event

 But the wildfire threat is not limited to California.

-On Monday, a series of blazes broke out amid strong winds and dry air in Washington State.
+On Monday, blazes broke out amid strong winds and dry air in Washington state.
 Some of the blazes spread dozens of miles in a single day.
 Most of the small town of Malden, Wash., located about 35 miles south-southwest of Spokane, was destroyed in one fast-moving blaze.

 Wildfire smoke mixed with airborne dust to create hazardous driving conditions and dangerously poor air quality in the state, with widespread road closures in central and eastern Washington.
 Hazardous air quality due to wildfire smoke has spread across the West, though it will be most concentrated along the West Coast on Tuesday.